 The Meta Power Race 650B+ is intended for high-speed fun.
 It has a modern trail bike geometry, with our measurements showing a slack 65.5-degree head tube angle and a steep 76.1-degree seat tube angle.
-It also features the longest reach in our test selection, with the size medium we tested at 446mm, 19mm longer than the HaiBike XDURO AllMtn, and 29mm longer than the Specialized Turbo Levo.
+It also features a longer reach, with the size medium we tested at 446mm, 19mm longer than the HaiBike XDURO AllMtn, and 11mm longer than the Specialized Turbo Levo or the Bulls.
 This longer reach, combined with a 1204mm wheelbase certainly add to this bike's stability at speed.
 It preferred to stay planted, and getting this thing in the air was a little bit of a chore, mostly due to the weight, but also due to the supple coil shock in the rear that sank into its travel when we pushed into it.

 The Commencal likes to go fast and it's quite good at it too.

 The Shimano Steps E8000 motor has been nicely integrated into the frame, with the majority of it sitting in front of the bottom bracket.
 This allows Commencal to maintain a shorter chainstay length than the competition, keeping the rear end of the bike as short as their normal non-e-bike models.
 The battery is also situated as low on the down tube as they can get it, although it would be nice if it was lower, keeping the weight and center of gravity as low as possible, but not quite as low as the Turbo Levo.